marciomat/reverse_engineering/picoctf/checkpass/README.md

 ## Time for Python!

-If my approach isn't by reverse-engineering `FUN_001054e0()`, I can try to brute-force.
+Since I won't be reverse-engineering `FUN_001054e0()`, I can try to brute-force the password.

-This is a different brute-force technique (at least for me), since I can't easily replicate the contents of `FUN_001054e0()` inside my python script.
+But this is a different brute-force technique.

-So I decided to try something new and use `r2pipe`, which is describe as `The simplest and most effective way to script radare2`.
+I decided to try something new and use `r2pipe`, which is describe as `The simplest and most effective way to script radare2`.
-It means I can execute the binary, and have access to all it's internal registers at runtime through radare2's debugger.
+This means I can execute the binary, and have access to all it's internal registers at runtime through radare2's debugger.

 The main idea of the script is to first run the binary with a dummy password:
 `picoCTF{ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ}`

 It will fail at the very first check in the `if` statement we saw in the Ghidra code.
-Since it looks like each line of the `if` statement is checking one character of the password, it means we can probably crack the password one character at a time!
+Since it looks like each line of the `if` statement is checking one character of the password, we can probably crack the password one character at a time!

 The first problem: We don't know which character of the password each line is checking since it's all scrambled.
 I couldn't figure out an easy way to trace back the position of each character (another win for the obfuscation!) so I decided to let the python script figure it out.